 - Who is eligible for a Special Enrollment Period?
 If any of the following situations apply to you, you may be eligible to end your membership during a Special Enrollment Period.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - If you have moved out of your plan's service area. - o If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - PACE is not available in all states.
-If you would like to know if PACE is available in your state, please contact Member Services (phone numbers are printed on the back cover of this booklet). - Note: If you're in a drug management program, you may not be able to change plans.
-Chapter 3, Section 10 tells you more about drug management programs.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - If you have moved out of your plan's service area. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - Note: If you're in a drug management program, you may not be able to change plans.
+Chapter 3, Section 10 tells you more about drug management programs. - When are Special Enrollment Periods?
+The enrollment periods vary depending on your situation.

-- When are Special Enrollment Periods?
-The enrollment periods vary depending on your situation. - What can you do?
+- What can you do?
 To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
-This means you can choose any of the following types of plans: - Another Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. - \circ -or A Medicare health plan.
+This means you can choose any of the following types of plans: - Another Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. - or A Medicare health plan.
 A Medicare health plan is a plan offered by a private company that contracts with Medicare to provide all of the Medicare Part A (Hospital) and Part B (Medical) benefits.
 Some Medicare health plans also include Part D prescription drug coverage. - If you enroll in most Medicare health plans, you will automatically be disenrolled from Wellcare Medicare Rx Value Plus (PDP) when your new plan's coverage begins.
 However, if you choose a Private Fee-for-Service plan without Part D drug coverage, a Medicare Medical Savings Account plan, or a Medicare Cost Plan, you can enroll in that plan and keep Wellcare Medicare Rx Value Plus (PDP) for your drug coverage.
 If you do not want to keep our plan, you can choose to enroll in another Medicare prescription drug plan or to drop Medicare prescription drug coverage.